quan14/MathsNotesUCL/README.md

 ## Further Materials

 I do have more scanned notes and further materials like revision guides, papers and solutions.
-They are available on request, please contact me via email at kin.quan.10@ucl.ac.uk, if you are a UCL student then please use your UCL email address.
+They are available on request, please contact me via email at kin.quan.10@ucl.ac.uk.
+If you are a UCL student then please use your UCL email address.

+All resources are free.

 More Notes: https://drive.google.com/drive/folders/0B0j6Golqux7LU2JWOHdPQlJuUjg?resourcekey=0-pvgbc1uhkEUqwtvy8_6_jg&usp=sharing